Branding Iron Cafe reopens in Goessel

 Wells said she appreciates both working with people — her first job as a teenager was waitressing for a cafe — and that running a restaurant will play into her passion for baking.

-"I love baking late at night, when it's quiet," Wells admitted.
+"I love baking late at night, when it's quiet," Wells said.
 "It's kind of like therapy for me."

 Wells said she makes peanut butter, coconut cream, chocolate mousse, sour cream raisin and fruit pies on a regular basis.